aeon-toolkit/aeon/docs/api_reference/base.md

 the limit again trains new members rather than restoring the discarded ones.
 Growing a contracted fit also requires raising `time_limit_in_minutes` above `fit_elapsed_time_`, since the contract bounds total training time.

+A `random_state` holding a `RandomState` instance is identified in that signature by its type rather than its value, because fitting consumes it, either directly or through components sharing it, and a generator that has moved on is not a change of model configuration.

 Continuation validates a joblib hash of the converted training data and labels, including values, order and dtypes.
 This reads the dataset once per fit/resume